Haidee Wasson, PhD

 Professor (Film Studies), Cinema

 Dr. Wasson has won numerous awards and research grants including Doctoral, Post-Doctoral and Faculty grants from the Social Sciences and Humanities Research Council of Canada, the Fulbright Foundation, and the McKnight Landgrant Foundation.
 In 2015, she was named a University Research Fellow, Concordia University.
 In 2017, she was awarded the distinguished Service Award from the Society for Cinema and Media Studies as well as the Provost's Circle of Distinction Award, Concordia University, for her career accomplishments.
+She was won five national and international prizes for her scholarship.

 She previously taught in the Cultural Studies and Comparative Literature Department, University of Minnesota and in the Visual and Environmental Studies Program, Harvard University.